 The Security Officer will prepare an incident report on all Injuries and Illnesses.
 A copy of the incident report will be sent to the College Wellness Coordinator.

 The College is not liable for any loss or theft of personal property on campus.
 Any items found should be taken immediately to the Security Office at the reception desk in room 2200 in the Academic Building at the Marple Campus.
-Items found at satellite campuses should be taken to security.
+Items found at branch locations should be taken to security.

 There is no fee charged for parking at any College locations and no parking sticker is required.
 Student parking is available, on a “first-come” basis.
 Cars must be parked between two white parking space lines only.
 Parking is prohibited in the Fire Lane.
 Overnight parking is not permitted unless authorized by the director of security and safety or designee.
 The College is not responsible for losses due to theft or damage to vehicles.